hashicorp/design-system/website/docs/components/copy/snippet/partials/accessibility/accessibility.md

 <Doc::Badge @type="warning">Conditionally Conformant</Doc::Badge>

-When the default variant of this component is used, there should not be any WCAG conformance issues with this component.
+When the default variant of the component is used, there should not be any WCAG conformance issues.

 However, the truncation feature is not conformant because a keyboard-only user cannot access the truncated content.
 Please be aware of this when evaluating whether or not to include truncation in your copy snippet.